Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 Zambezi water levels

-Pros: After the rainy season (summer), the Zambezi River is at its fullest, creating a breathtaking curtain of water.
-The mist from the falls is impressive, and the views are spectacular.
+Pros: After the rainy season (which is in summer), the Zambezi River is at its fullest, creating a massive curtain of water.
+The mist from the falls is huge, and the views are spectacular.
 This is the best time to see the falls in all their glory.

-Dry season means clear skies and less humidity, making outdoor activities more pleasant.
+Dry season (winter) means clear skies and less humidity, making outdoor activities more pleasant.

-Cons: The mist, or spray, from the high-water levels can be so thick that it obstructs views at times.
+Cons: If you are doing a tour of The Falls, the spray makes a thick mist that it can obstruct views at times.
 If you’re looking for photos, the heavy spray might be a challenge.

 2. Hwange National Park